luwam-kh/my-first-project/README.md

-# it is about uploading files from one drive
+# About my first project on GitHub on uploadig files from one drive
 This is my first project